|

 are informed and we do not understand how somebody like CNN can be so out of touch.
 On May 23rd, CNN

-sentence for trying to assault two female joggers.
-Needless to say, CNN has no trouble
+prison sentence for trying to assault two female joggers.
+Needless to say, CNN has no trouble slandering a

 this criminal for making Chandra Levy disappear.
 When CNN challenged our sanity with their reporting, we